What is an Endoscopy Technician?

 - Certified Flexible Endoscope Reprocessor (CFER)

-There were about 97,300 jobs for Endoscopy Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 97,300 jobs in the United States for Endoscopy Technician.
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Endoscopy Technician by 2026.
-There will be an estimated 13,700 positions for Endoscopy Technician per year.
+The BLS estimates 13,700 yearly job openings in this field.

 The states with the most job growth for Endoscopy Technician are Utah, Alaska, and Nevada.
 Watch out if you plan on working in Connecticut, Oklahoma, or Kansas.
 These states have the worst job growth for this type of profession.